liangrog/admission-webhook-server/README.md

 # Admission Webhook Server
-API server providing Webhook endpoints for Kubernetes admission controller to mutate objects.
+API server providing webhook endpoints for Kubernetes admission controller to mutate objects.

 Currently it can handle mutating `nodeSelector` based on namespaces.
 This same functionality exists in standard Kubernetes cluster installation if enabled.
 However it's not enabled in EKS.